Jobanpreet06/TRCS102-Daily-Report/README.md

 # TRCS102-Daily-Report
-DAY1 Of TRAINING
+## DAY1 Of TRAINING

-🐍 Day 1: Python Basics – Variables & Data Types
+Python Basics – Variables & Data Types

-📖 Overview

-This repository contains the concepts and practice programs covered on Day 1 of Industrial Training for AI & Machine Learning.
-It introduces Python fundamentals such as variables, data types, memory references, mutability, type casting, and coding exercises.
+The concepts that are covered on Day 1 of Industrial Training for AI & Machine Learning are - Python fundamentals such as variables, data types, memory references, mutability, type casting, and coding exercises.

-⸻

-🎯 Learning Objectives
+Learning Objectives:-

-By the end of this session, you will learn:

-* Variables and Python’s memory reference model
+Variables and Python’s memory reference model
-* Built-in data types
+Built-in data types
-* Mutable vs Immutable objects
+Mutable vs Immutable objects
-* Type casting (Implicit & Explicit)
+Type casting (Implicit & Explicit)
-* Variable naming conventions (PEP 8)
+Variable naming conventions (PEP 8)
-* Basic Python programming through assignments and exercises
+Basic Python programming through assignments and exercises

-⸻

-📚 Topics Covered

-1. Variables
+## 1. Variables

 A variable is a reference (name) that points to an object stored in memory.

 Example

 x = 42

 print(x)
 print(type(x))
 print(id(x))

-Key Points

-* Variables store references, not values.
-* type() returns the object’s data type.
-* id() returns the memory address.
+Variables store references, not values. type() returns the object’s data type. id() returns the memory address.

-⸻

-2. Sharing References
+## 2. Sharing References

 Assigning one variable to another creates another reference to the same object.